 The software development life cycle is a systematic representation of software development.
 This guide will help you learn how to complete your projects efficiently.

-System development life cycle provides an organization of development of entire systems from start to finish.
+The software development life cycle provides an organization of development of entire systems from start to finish.
 But it's not the only kind of SDLC.
-There is also software development life cycle.
-A scaled-down version that focuses specifically on software and provides a systematic plan for developers to adhere to.
+There is also a system development life cycle.
+A scaled-up version that focuses specifically on larger systems and provides a plan for developers to adhere to.
 The clients can also use it as a guideline.
 It gives a representation of the whole duration of the work through set methods.

 A well-implemented SDLC improves the quality of the project while shortening the required time.
-Having a streamlined approach means you can avoid the common pitfalls and stay focused on the requirements.
+Having a streamlined approach means you can avoid common pitfalls and stay focused on the requirements.
 Having a clear task at hand keeps the team conscious so they won’t need to spend time correcting mistakes later.

 The application development process is rarely fully complete.
 Whenever bugs are discovered they need to be fixed.
 The requests for new features and general improvements are common.
 The whole process is cyclical regardless of the approach you use.

 In general, there are seven distinct SDLC phases.
 Each team can modify them to better suit their workflow, but the basic framework looks like this:

 The pre-development encompasses all of the preparatory discussions with the clients regarding their demands.
-The estimation and feasibility assessment is executed to examine the viability and to ensure that the budget is appropriate.
+The estimation and feasibility assessment are executed to examine the viability and to ensure that the budget is appropriate.
 A document detailing the requirements of the client is created.

 An in-depth evaluation finds a way to efficiently implement the requirements.
 The team decides on what technologies are suitable for the project and specify the costs and technical resources required.
 Back-up plans are also established.
 If anything doesn’t go according to plan, it is safer to have something to fall back on if the need arises.